Skip to main content

 Rejection and Refund

-If 0xbow declines the deposit (e.g. funds linked to a known illicit source or otherwise failing compliance rules), the deposit never enters the pool.
+If 0xbow declines the deposit, for example if funds are linked to a known illicit source or otherwise fail compliance rules, the deposit never enters the pool.
+The funds in the queue contract are returned in full to the original depositing address.
+No fee is collected and no privacy is provided on rejected deposits.

 Additional notes